nuclearpengy/nuclearpengy.github.io/working.md

 Opening accounts and credit vetting clients.
 Opening and closing the store and doing cash ups.

-### Wait, Upstairs at Harry's, September 2003 - November 2003
+### Waiter, Upstairs at Harry's, September 2003 - November 2003

 Sales and servicing customers and assistance with stock taking.

-### Wait and then head waiter, Caffe Rossini, June 2003 - August 2003
+### Waiter and then head waiter, Caffe Rossini, June 2003 - August 2003

 Sales and servicing customers, supervising other waitrons and dealing with cashups etc. and closing the shop.